kiprotect/klaro-services-db/README.md

     make database

-## Synchronizing the Database
+## Synchronizing the Service Database

 To synchronize the database with the API, simply run

     TOKEN=[access token] API=[api base URL] make sync

 This will upload all services to the backend database.
 For the production version, the API address is `https://api.kiprotect.com`.
+For the local version, you should go to the "Account Settings" app, click on "Access Tokens" and create a new token with the `kiprotect:api:klaro:services` scope.